FHA Home Loans

-- You cannot tap your equity (i.e., take out cash) if you use the streamline process.
+- You cannot tap your equity (i.e., take out cash) if you use the streamlined process.

-The FHA streamline refinance loan program isn’t new; in fact, the streamline process has existed since the early 1980s.
+The FHA streamline refinance loan program isn't new; in fact, the streamlined process has existed since the early 1980s.
 An FHA-approved lender can help you get started on your FHA streamline refinance loan.

 What are the standard FHA loan requirements?

 If you are interested in applying for an FHA loan, it is important that you know the minimum requirements to avoid unnecessary stress.
 FHA loans were put in place by the Federal Housing Administration in 1934 to assist lower to middle-income Americans become homeowners and to help boost the housing market.
 They do not outright provide loans to applicants, but they back the loans by providing two types of private mortgage insurance.
 This mortgage insurance protects the lenders who extend the loans.

 To qualify for an FHA loan, you must meet the following requirements: